sophie-murthy/ULC-Session-Manager/README.md

   firstname: 'Student',
   lastname: 'Person',
   username: "studentusername",
-  hash: // a password hash,
+  password: // a password hash,
-  password: // an array of references to Course documents the student takes, }
+  courses: // an array of references to Course documents the student takes, }
 ```